dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 open X // This open statement is unnecessary, however it is valid F# code.
 ```

-leads to the following Trie:
+which leads to the following Trie:

 ```mermaid
 graph TB